What is gastric balloon weight loss?

 How well does gastric balloon work?

 Although the gastric balloon method is temporary, limiting the amount of food you can eat can have long-lasting, positive effects on eating behavior and other lifestyle habits.
 With a lasting commitment to healthy eating and physical activity, gastric balloon weight loss usually ranges from 10 to 15%.

-There are currently three types of gastric balloons:
+There are currently two types of gastric balloons:

 Other names for this procedure include intragastric balloon and stomach balloon.

 Gastric balloon procedures cost several thousand dollars.
 Typically, the cost is between $6,000 and $9,000.
 Insurance companies usually do not cover this cost in the United States.
 However, most doctors offer financing plans to help you pay for the procedure over time.
 Ask your doctor about financing if you are considering gastric balloon.

 Why is the gastric balloon procedure performed?